-Any employee or faculty member who has been the victim of harassment, must promptly report, either orally or in writing, the harassment to either the (i) Director of Personnel Services, who also serves as the Equal Opportunity Officer and Deputy Title IX Compliance Coordinator for the University or (ii) the Provost when the alleged harassing party is a member of the faculty.
+Any employee or faculty member who has been the victim of harassment, must promptly report, either orally or in writing, the harassment to either the (i) Director of Human Resources, who also serves as the Equal Opportunity Officer and Deputy Title IX Compliance Coordinator for the University or (ii) the Provost when the alleged harassing party is a member of the faculty.
 The matter should be reported as soon as possible after the conduct has occurred, so that it can receive prompt and appropriate attention through the conduct review process outlined in the Student Handbook.
-If, for any reason, the student is uncomfortable discussing such matters with one of the above officials, he or she must promptly report the matter to the Vice President for Enrollment, Retention, and Student Affairs who also serves as the University’s Title IX Compliance Coordinator.
+If, for any reason, the employee or faculty member is uncomfortable discussing such matters with one of the above officials, he or she must promptly report the matter to the Vice President for Enrollment, Retention, and Student Affairs who also serves as the University’s Title IX Compliance Coordinator.

 Remedial and Disciplinary Measures

 If harassment is found, the University will take immediate steps to stop the harassment, implement appropriate corrective and disciplinary action, and initiate any necessary preventive measures to ensure the harassment does not occur again.
 Even if the University concludes that harassment did not occur, or that it is unable to determine one way or the other what occurred due to the lack of verifiable or credible evidence, the University may take disciplinary or preventive measures, such as training and monitoring, to ensure harassment does not occur in the future.
-Within 14 days of the complaint to one of the above officers (or after a longer period, if needed), the Director of Personnel Services, in conjunction with the Provost, or the Dean of Students, as applicable, has the authority, after investigation, to resolve the matter with or without the imposition of sanctions.
-A written record of the complaint, any investigation and the resolution of the complaint will be kept in a confidential file in the Director of Personnel Service’s office.
+Within 14 days of the complaint to one of the above officers (or after a longer period, if needed), the appropriate UArts official has the authority to resolve the matter with or without the imposition of sactions.
+A written record of the complaint, any investigation and the resolution of the complaint will be keot ub a confidential file in the Director of Human Resources' office.
 Any conclusion from the inquiry or investigation will be communicated to both the accuser and the accused, stressing the confidentiality and anti-retaliation provisions outlined in this policy.

 The accuser and the accused shall have the right to review the written factual findings and conclusions of the investigator.

-If the complaining party or the accused party is not satisfied with the resolution of the matter, he or she may request a meeting with the Vice President for Enrollment, Retention and Student Affairs within seven days of being informed of the proposed resolution.
-The complaining party and the named harassing party have the right to appear before the Vice President for all matters involving students or the Provost for all matters involving faculty, at the discretion of the Title IX Coordinator, to provide information and to answer questions.
-At the conclusion of any such review, the Vice President shall either affirm the prior conclusion or recommend alternative action.
+If the complaining party or the accused party is not satisfied with the resolution of the matter, he or she may request a meeting with the Title IX Compliance Coordinator within seven days of being informed of the proposed resolution.
+The complaining party and the named harassing party have the right to appear before the Associate Vice President for Student Affairs/Dean of Students for all matters involving students or the Provost for all matters involving faculty, at the discretion of the Title IX Coordinator, to provide information and to answer questions.
+At the conclusion of any such review, the Vice President or the Provost shall either affirm the prior conclusion or recommend alternative action.
 A written determination will be issued, and both the complaining party and the accused will be informed of this decision.
 No further University review is available.
 If a recommendation for dismissal is not upheld after exhaustion of the tenured faculty appeal process, the President shall nonetheless take remedial actions, including disciplinary actions short of dismissal, which are reasonably calculated to prevent any future harassment.
 Such actions are not subject to further review.

 Retaliation or reprisal of any kind against anyone reporting allegations of harassment, or cooperating in an investigation of such a report, is strictly prohibited.
 Such retaliation shall be considered a serious violation of this policy and shall be punishable by discipline up to and including termination, regardless of whether the charge of harassment is substantiated.
 Examples of prohibited retaliation include: threatening reprisals against the employee or student who complained or cooperated in the investigation; unfairly changing the evaluations, assignments or working conditions of such a student or employee; or otherwise continuing any harassment against such person.
 If an employee or student is found to have intentionally lied about a claim of harassment, or brought the claim in bad faith, knowing that the allegation is false, then that employee or student may be subject to discipline.